 Each season in Bhutan possesses its unique beauty.
 The optimal time to visit Bhutan hinges on the traveler’s preferences, considering the distinct climate conditions, festivals, monthly highlights, and tour expenses associated with each season.

-Summer weather commences in mid-April with occasional showers and continues to late June.
-The heavier summer rains last from late June through late September which is more monsoonal along the southwest border.
+“Summer weather typically starts in mid-April with sporadic showers and extends through late June.
+The heavier summer rains, which are more akin to monsoons, occur from late June to late September, particularly along the southwest border.”

-From late November until March, winter sets in, with frost throughout much of the country and snowfall common above elevations of 3,000 meters.
-The winter northeast monsoon brings gale-force winds at the highest altitudes through high mountain passes, giving Bhutan its name – Drukyul, which in the Dzongkha language mean Land of the Thunder Dragon.
+“From late November until March, Bhutan experiences the onset of winter, characterized by widespread frost across much of the country and frequent snowfall above elevations of 3,000 meters.
+The winter northeast monsoon brings powerful gale-force winds, particularly noticeable at the highest altitudes and across the rugged mountain passes.
+These formidable winds contribute to Bhutan’s nickname – Drukyul, derived from the Dzongkha language, meaning ‘Land of the Thunder Dragon.'”